What is Small Business Saturday?

 My business isn’t normally open on a Saturday so I don’t wish to distract anyone from going out on December 7th and supporting their local shops instead.

 But when you get back from shopping on December 7th, why not stick the kettle on and have a chat with me about your website whilst you put your feet up?

 All you need to do is click on the ‘+’ icon in the black box at the top-right of the screen, let me know your name and we’ll get started.
 If you can’t make it on the day, why not drop me an email instead?

 You might not even have a business of your own, but that doesn’t matter.
-If nothing else, we can just have a good old natter about what Small Business Saturday means to you, and what you think can be done to encourage people to use local businesses.
+If nothing else, we can just have a good old natter about what you think can be done to encourage people to use local businesses.
 It’s a passion of mine, and I hope you can see the value supporting your local traders too.

 Stay up to date